Pedals2Paddles/ardupilot_wiki/copter/source/docs/radio-failsafe.rst

 to your transmitter's user manual to determine which method is available and how to set it up.

-Receiver configurarion for low-throttle method
+Receiver configuration for low-throttle method
 ----------------------------------------------
-The **Low-Throttle" method** pulls the throttle channel (normally channel 3) to a value below the bottom of it's normal range (normally below 975).
+The **"Low-Throttle" method** pulls the throttle channel (normally channel 3) to a value below the bottom of it's normal range (normally below 1000us).
 This method is used by Futaba systems and many older systems.
 Below is the setup method for a Futaba T7C Transmitter with R617FS or TFR4-B receiver which uses the "low throttle" method.

 ..  youtube:: qf8YinLKQww
     :width: 100%

+Many receivers allow for the failsafe positions to be set either by simply pressing a button on the receiver, or directly from the transmitter.
+In this case, the transmitter is temporarily adjusted to output a throttle signal below the normal low idle position (if low idle is 1000us, then 990uS would be sent) setting this as the failsafe value for the receiver, then adjusting low stick back to normal idle position.
+This below throttle idle value is then set for :ref:`FS_THR_VALUE<FS_THR_VALUE>`, as discussed below.

-Receiver configurarion for No-Signal method
+Receiver configuration for No-Signal method
 -------------------------------------------
-"No Signal" method - the receiver stops sending signals to the flight controller.
+**"No Signal" method** - the receiver stops sending signals to the flight controller.
 This is the preferred method and is how most modern FrSky receivers operate.
 Below is the setup method for a FlySky 9 channel transmitter with FrSky D4R-II receiver which uses the "No Signal" method.

 ..  youtube:: FhKREgqjCpM
     :width: 100%